collapsed-stacks/startups/questions/9190/where-can-i-find-a-start-up-investor-looking-for-seed-funds-in-exchange-for-equ.md

 - tagged: `united-states`, `equity`, `funding`, `pitch`
 - score: 1

-<p>I am promoting a web application which matches healthcare providers and patients.
+I am promoting a web application which matches healthcare providers and patients.
 We offer advertising to healthcare providers for a monthly fee.
-The patients locate their doctor by a zipcode internet search. </p>
+The patients locate their doctor by a zipcode internet search.

 ## No Answers